pikax/swgoh/readme.md

 All notable changes to this project will be documented in this file.

 ## [Unreleased]
-- Base Character & Ship stats
+- Cache for Characters & Ship stats
+- Added Jest Tests

 # [0.3.2] - 2017-12-02
 - Fix [#4 - Mods Lookup Failing][i4]